 Welcome to Danube Messaging

-Danube is a lightweight, cloud‑native messaging platform built in Rust.
+🌊 Danube Messaging is a lightweight, cloud‑native messaging platform built in Rust.
 It delivers sub‑second dispatch with cloud economics by combining a Write‑Ahead Log (WAL) with object storage, so you get low‑latency pub/sub and durable streaming—on one broker.

 Danube enables one or many producers publish to topics, and multiple consumers receive messages via named subscriptions.
 Choose Non‑Reliable (best‑effort pub/sub) or Reliable (at‑least‑once streaming) per topic to match your workload.